My first time hiking Mount Katahdin

-Hey! it’s DD.
-I am writing this retrospectively, as my initial post from this event only included photos – back when I was a blogging newbie!!
-Many of you don’t know this, but my first Katahdin Summit came from a place of fear.It was a big catalyst in changing my life direction – my experience was not unlike many others who have had an experience of Finding Yourself on Mount Katahdin.
-I was new to Maine, a little lost in my life, had been knocked down, beat up (mentally), my pride hurt and my future uncertain.
-I needed a good challenge.
-I needed to find a purpose.
-I needed to remind myself that I was a warrior – and that I could do anything I put my mind to.
-I needed to do something that not everyone could do – I needed something that terrified me.
+I am writing this retrospectively, as my initial post from this event only included photos – back when I was a writing + photog newbie!!
+Many of you don’t know this, but my first time hiking Mount Katahdin came from a place of fear.It was a big catalyst in changing my life direction – my experience was not unlike many others who have had an experience of a spiritual awakening.
+At this point, I was new to Maine, a little lost in my life, had been knocked down, beat up (mentally), my pride hurt and my future uncertain.
+I needed a good challenge – I needed to find a purpose – I needed to remind myself that I was a warrior – and that I could do anything I put my mind to.
+(Fast forward to 2018 – ask me about my tattoo) I needed to do something that not everyone could do – I needed something that terrified me.
 Being from Florida, I had no real hiking experience, nor did I have any business being on a mountain.
 But – I had some encouraging friends, who didn’t mind a funny little blonde girl trailing along with them.
 Looking back, I was feeling pretty ambitious.
 I am not so sure that I would have managed that hike so well today!

 I was working at the Lucerne Inn at the time as a wedding coordinator (one of my most favorite jobs EVER! – even though I was making a fraction of the money I was making when I lived in Key West) and through this experience, I became friends with a lot of the others who were working there at the time.
 (Still friends with them now!)
 My friend Ethan mentioned that he and some of his friends did an annual Katahdin trip, where his friends came from all over the place and reunited to hike and camp in Baxter State Park one weekend a year.
 I somehow fanageld myself a place on this trip, and thank goodness I did.
 Who knows where I would be now, quite honestly.
 This trip changed my life.